cloud-bulldozer/metadata-collector/README.md

 If not privileged and with the default service account the data gathered will be limited.
-If you wish to obtain the full set of information you will need to allow the containers to be privileged and setup a service account with proper read/view privileges.
-Please see backpack_role.yaml for a correctly configured service account.
+If you wish to obtain the full set of information you will need to allow the containers to be privileged and utilize a service account with proper read/view privileges.
+Please see backpack_role.yaml for a correctly configured service account (NOTE: this is created for you when using the -x flag).

 It will launch the backpack daemon set, which is the containerized stockpile we built above, on all nodes of the cluster (including the masters).